akhil3417/akhil3417/README.md

 - **Linux configuration management**: I'm always tinkering with my Linux setup, and I enjoy sharing my configurations and scripts with others. 🐍
 - **Web development**: I love building interactive and visually appealing websites using modern front-end technologies. 💻
-- **Machine learning**: I'm interested in using machine learning techniques to gain insights and make predictions. 🤖

 ## Skills